themsaid/ibis/readme.md

 ## Initializing the eBook

 To get started, initialize your project directory using the `init` command.
-This command automatically creates the necessary configuration file, assets folder, and content folder for your Markdown files.
+This command automatically creates the necessary configuration file, the assets folder, and the content folder for your Markdown files.

 ### Locally Installed Ibis Next